leonore13/Amazon-Alexa-Skills-/README.md

 Alexa is full of uninformative facts.
 Just ask her!
 "Incorrect Fact" is a silly app that parodies Alexa's fact generating skill.
 Simply ask Alexa for a (incorrect) fact, and let her help you impress at your next cocktail party!

-Try: "Alexa, ask Incorrect Fact for a fact."
+Try: "Alexa, ask Incorrect Facts for a fact."